State Design Pattern

 The State and Strategy patterns have nearly identical UML class diagrams—a context delegating to an abstract interface with multiple concrete implementations.
 The difference is entirely in intent:

 • State: The context object’s behavior changes implicitly as its internal state transitions.
 The client typically does not choose which state object is active.
+Concrete States often need to know about one another so they can install the next state on the Context.

 A useful heuristic: if the concrete implementations transition between each other based on internal logic, it is State.
 If the client selects the concrete implementation at configuration time, it is Strategy.